Car accessory tips

 - are not covered by the vehicle’s warranty

-- may have a shorter and different warranty to the rest of the vehicle
+- may have a shorter and different warranty cover to the rest of the vehicle

 - will not be approved by the vehicle manufacturer.

-After market accessories and treatments are often heavily marked up and will have little impact on resale value.
+After market accessories and treatments are often heavily marked up and will have little impact on resale value, but if you really want them this is likely to be of little importance.
 Shop around to find the best deal if you want them.

-When buying accessories you should ask if they are genuine or non-genuine and what warranty applies to them.
+When buying accessories always ask if they are genuine or non-genuine and what warranty applies to them.

-A full-sized spare wheel may not add to the vehicle's value but it could save inconvenience later.
+A full-sized spare wheel may not add to the vehicle's value but it has practical benefits that could save inconvenience later.

 You may also be interested in...